Process Token Request

 the entity body of the response.The following illustrates the response which the service implementation should generate and return

-to the client application."action" is "PASSWORD", it means that
+When the value of"action" is "PASSWORD", it means that

 the request from the client application is valid and grant_type